oliverschmidt/a2pico/README.md

 There are four PIO state machines: __addr__, __read__, __write__ and __sync__.
 The ARM core 0 is operated in a traditional way: Running from cached Flash, calling into the C library, being interrupted by the USB library, etc. However, The ARM core 1 is dedicated to interact with the __addr__, __read__ and __write__ PIO state machines.
 Therefore it runs from RAM, calls only inline functions and is never interrupted.

-On the falling edge of ENBL, the __addr__ state machine samples lines A0-A11 plus R/W and pushes the data into its RX FIFO.
+On the falling edge of ENBL, the __addr__ state machine latches lines A0-A11 plus R/W and pushes the data into its RX FIFO.
 In case of a 6502 write cycle, it additionally triggers the __write__ state machine.
 The ARM core 1 waits on that FIFO, decodes the address parts and branches based on R/W.

-In case of a 6502 write cycle, the __write__ state machine samples lines D0-D7 ~300ns later and pushes the byte into its RX FIFO.
+In case of a 6502 write cycle, the __write__ state machine latches lines D0-D7 ~300ns later and pushes the byte into its RX FIFO.
 By then, the ARM core 1 waits on that FIFO and processes the byte.

 In case of a 6502 read cycle, it's up to the ARM core 1 code to produce a byte in time for the 6502 to pick it up.
 As soon as it has done so, it pushes the byte into the __read__ state machine TX FIFO.
 That state machine waits on its TX FIFO and drives out the byte to the lines D0-D7 until the rising edge of ENBL.